A Comprehensive Review of Recommender Systems: Transitioning from Theory to Practice: Foundational Recommender Systems

 \begin{itemize} \item \( U \) is a \( k \times m \) matrix, with \( k \) being the number of latent factors and \( m \) the number of users. \item \( I \) is a \( k \times n \) matrix, with \( n \) being the number of items. \end{itemize}

 Neural extensions in CF have advanced these RS, utilizing deep learning to capture intricate user-item relationships and significantly improve recommendation accuracy.
-Techniques such as Neural Collaborative Filtering (NCF) \cite{he2017neuralcollab}, Sequence-Aware RS \cite{wang2022sequential}, and Graph Neural Networks (GNNs) \cite{wu2021comprehensive} have emerged as state-of-the-art approaches in CF.
+Techniques such as Neural Collaborative Filtering (NCF) \cite{he2017neuralcollab}, Sequence-Aware RS \cite{wang2022sequential}, and Graph Neural Networks (GNNs) \cite{wu2021comprehensive} have emerged as state-of-the-art approaches in CF. For MF-based CF we tune latent dimension, L2 regularization, and learning rate to balance expressiveness and overfitting~\cite{Koren2009MF}, while in neighborhood-based CF the neighborhood size is an operational setting and should be discussed with memory-based methods~\cite{Su2009SurveyCF}.

 \textit{Challanges with CF} Like CBF, these methods are more accurate and robust, however they also present challenges such as computational complexity and limited interpretability, which may hinder their scalability and practical applicability in real-world scenarios.